Théophile Gautier: Dance criticism

-From a 21st-century standpoint Gautier's writings about dance are the most significant of his writings.
-The American writer Edwin Denby, widely considered the most significant writer about dance in the 20th century, called him "by common consent the greatest of ballet critics".
-Gautier, Denby says, "seems to report wholly from the point of view of a civilized entertainment seeker".
-He founds his judgments not on theoretical principles but in sensuous perception, starting from the physical form and vital energy of the individual dancer.
-This emphasis has remained a tacit touchstone of dance writing ever since.

-Through his authorship of the scenario of the ballet Giselle, one of the foundation works of the dance repertoire, his influence remains as great among choreographers and dancers as among critics and balletomanes [devotees of ballet].
+The American writer Edwin Denby, considered by some to be the most significant writer about dance in the 20th century, claimed Gautier to be a great dance writer.
+Through his authorship of the scenario of the ballet Giselle, one of the foundation works of the dance repertoire, his influence remains as great among choreographers and dancers as among critics and devotees of ballet.

 In 2011, Pacific Northwest Ballet presented a reconstruction of the work as close to its narrative and choreographic sources as possible, based on archival materials dating back to 1842, the year after its premiere.

 Works

 In many of Gautier's works, the subject is less important than the pleasure of telling the story.
-He favored a provocative yet refined style.
+He favoured a provocative yet refined style.
 This list links each year of publication with its corresponding "[year] in poetry" article, for poetry, or "[year] in literature" article for other works):